Sydney McCall Patel

 Within weeks of beginning family therapy I was fired from my role in the family.
 As a budding therapist, and maybe because of how I was nurtured, I had the tendency to throw myself into trying to understand and resolve others’ issues, especially relationship issues.
 I often found myself jumping in with the intention to help, only to find myself quickly ensnared.
 The therapist told me this was dangerous and my job was to be a daughter and a sister, not a therapist in my own family.
 This was the beginning of my discovering a healthier role for me in relationship to my family and what appropriate levels of involvement look like.
 Until that point, I had believed helping others to resolve their problems was a reflection of our intimacy.

-My dad likes to teach my 3 and a half year old life lessons while they work in the garden together.
+My dad has a beautiful garden in Muir Beach in Marin county.
+He likes to teach my 3 and a half year old life lessons while they work in the garden together.
 He uses the plants and dirt as teaching material.
 Their conversations are some of my favorite to overhear.
 Last time I was eavesdropping he told my son about how a baby plant cannot successfully grow if it’s too close to its parent, or if it’s too far.
-My son caught on and said, “yeah, the baby kinda has to be right in the middle if it wants to grow big and strong.”
+My son caught on and said, “Yeah, the baby kinda has to be right in the middle if it wants to grow big and strong.”
 As a mother, I’m curious about my role in regards to what this middle looks like.
 How much do we leave our kids in the dark to protect them and bring them into the light to grow?
 There is a tension between these two necessary directions as we prepare our children for the world.

 We want our son to be ready for relationship bumps, we see such challenges as inevitable.
 For this very reason my husband and I don’t hide our disagreements from him.
 We value these conversations and hope he learns from our process about how to stay connected while holding differences.
 We work to remain curious and open during these conversations as we monitor our level of intensity so he isn’t too activated, knowing that nobody really learns when they are nervous.
 It’s also important to us he doesn’t have a role in resolving our differences, we don’t want him to carry that burden.